 JEFFREY AYOUB - April 2008

-Jeffrey Ayoub has been a CJPME leader in the Ottawa area since 2006.
+Jeffrey has been a CJPME leader in the Ottawa area since 2006.
 He has also been a CJPME Board member since 2008.
-Professionally, Jeff works in government and is involved, among other things, in setting expectations for sound human resources management within the public service, and measuring federal department achievement of these expectations and progress toward meeting them.
+Professionally, Jeff has worked in Human Resources management for the federal government for 25 years.
+He has worked for several departments and is currently a Director of HR services at Crown Indigenous Relations and Northern Affairs Canada.
 His many years of experience in the human resources field has enabled him to gain a strong understanding of what it takes to implement complex projects in the public sector in a people-centric approach, and build the strong relationships needed to make implementation a success.
-Jeff feels strongly about justice, peace and development in the Middle East, and that Canada can do so much better hear and abroad to contribute to the achievement of this sought-after justice, peace and development.
+Jeff feels strongly that Canada must be more principled here and abroad to contribute to the achievement of this long sought justice, peace and development.